PhiCtl/Panda-final-project/index.md

 {% include most_famous.html %}

-_side note: The popularity of a person is defined as the number of times their quotes have been republished, the greater the number, the more popular the person.
+_Side notes : The popularity of a person is defined as the number of times their quotes have been republished, the greater the number, the more popular the person_.

 Starting with the men, a rather interesting observation can be made.
 Among the 30 most famous men, only one of them (who corresponds to 3% of the sample) is not a politician: Pope Francis.
 He is the third most famous speaker.